 What we have here are a bunch of studies which show fasted cardio can increase fat oxidation during exercise (in the short-term) but it just doesn’t add up to meaningful fat-loss in the long-term.

 The Truth About Fasted Cardio And Fat Loss

 Fasted cardio increases fat oxidation more than cardio in a fed state, but that doesn’t mean it’s a highly effective fat-loss strategy in the long-term.

-While the notion that fasted cardio accelerates fat-loss seems logical, studies have failed to find any significant benefits with regards to body composition or fat-mass when measured after several weeks.
+While the notion that fasted cardio accelerates fat-loss seems logical, studies have failed to find any significant benefits with regards to body composition or fat-mass when measured after several weeks or months.